Are you taking summer classes?

 Come study, do homework and use our Computer Lab with FREE Printing.

 Come visit the Latin American, Latino and Caribbean Center - 4th Fl, Rm 408.

-The Latin American, Latino, and Caribbean Center’s [LALCC] promotes the understanding and the appreciation of the historical, social, and cultural life of Latin American and Caribbean societies and of Latinos in the United States through education, community events, study abroad, international exchange, community outreach and research.
-Because of the importance of the Latino community as one of the largest minority groups in the United States, the Center plays an important role in providing educational opportunities to Latino students, promoting Latino culture, and on maintaining a harmonious relationship with non-Latino cultures.
+The Latin American, Latino and Caribbean Center (LALCC) at Central Connecticut State University, promotes the understanding and the appreciation of the historical, social, and cultural life of Latin American and Spanish Speaking Caribbean societies and of Latinos in the United States.
+LALCC sponsors research projects for faculty and students, community events, study abroad, international exchange, community outreach and student engagement and support.
 The Center’s mission is consistent with the University’s mission of fostering diversity and global awareness.